JHarrisJoshua/JS-Exercise-Tracker/README.md

 **App Files**
 * 'tracker_react/' - subdirectory containing the files for the UI implemented with React.
-1. Model
+  * Model - uses Mongoose(MongoDB) to perform CRUD operations on the exercises database.
-2. Controller
+  * Controller
-* 'tracker_rest/' - subdirectory containing the files for the REST API implemented with Node, Express, and MongoDB.
+* 'tracker_rest/' - RESTful Express app - subdirectory containing the files for the REST API implemented with Node, Express, and MongoDB.
-**
+  * Model - uses Mongoose(MongoDB) to perform CRUD operations on the exercises database.
+  * Controller - Contains the Express route handlers to act as controllers for the model.
+   * d
+   * d
+   * d
+   * d